Below the general policies for Producer Rights Denmark (PRD) are presented.

 Deductions for cultural funding may be made from members’ rights revenue and from revenue disbursed to non-members who receive rights revenue from PRD as a result of licences issued under the authority of the provisions of the Danish Copyright Act concerning extended collective licence.

-In areas where PRD has concluded reciprocal agreements with foreign management organisations, deductions for cultural funding may only be made if the reciprocal agreement provides direct authority to do so.
+In areas where PRD has concluded reciprocal agreements with foreign management organisations, deductions for cultural funding may only be made if the respective agreements with the management organisations provide direct authority to do so.

 At the general meeting April 28, 2022, it was decided that the following principles be applied to deductions for cultural funding:

 - Deductions for cultural funding in a royalty year may amount to no more than 5% of the total revenue relating to the previous royalty year.

 - Deductions for cultural funding are made in the main business areas retransmission (both basic and commercial channels), digital services, and bundling of streaming services.

 - Cultural funding is awarded on the basis of specific applications submitted to PRD’s board which should be received by PRD before 1 May 2023.
 Only businesses/organisations may apply to the board for cultural funding.

 - PRD is obliged to disclose on its website the organisations that have received cultural funding from PRD as well as the amount granted.